 There's a lot of interest in the world today for blockchain solutions and there certainly seems to be some applications where blockchain is exactly the right solution.
 As far as I can see, peaq is in a great place.
 It has got product and it seems to want to follow in that direction [Oracle's success].
 I'm very happy to be involved with them and wish that we can do a good job, satisfying the needs of the enterprises.

 Advanced Blockchain AG is a German publicly listed Blockchain-as-a-Service company based in Berlin.
-We are the first blockchain company to be listed on the Xetra (Frankfurt) stock exchange.
+We build next generation blockchain infrastructure and applications for the world's largest companies and we're the first blockchain company to be listed on the Xetra (Frankfurt) stock exchange.